 - Only Rain Down the Storm Drain: help educate the public about proper storm drain etiquette.

-- Community Litter Cleanup Events: look online for specific events, like Love Your Block Litter Walk (which ends May 22).
+- Community Litter Cleanup Events: look online for specific events.

 - Trees for Omaha: donate or volunteer in this initiative to make the city a greener, shadier place.

 Become familiar with the volunteer safety protocol first, though.